 We’ve all seen the photos on social media of happy-looking nomads doing yoga on mountain tops or cooking by a river or cuddling under the stars.
-We’re all aware of the highlights of vanlife and nomadic living in general.
+We’re all aware of the highlights of vanlife and nomadic living.

-You can live in the middle of nowhere in a badass DIY campervan.
-You can sleep under the stars.
-You can be fully off grid and get all your energy from solar power.
-You can go anywhere you want whenever you want.
+You can live in the middle of nowhere in a badass DIY campervan, sleep under the stars, be fully off grid and get all your energy from solar power.
+You can go anywhere you want, whenever you want.
 It’s the DREAM, right?

-For the most part, well, yes.
-We may be biased, but after almost three years of nonstop nomadic living, we’ve got to admit – it is pretty fantastic.
+Well, yes.
+After almost three years of nonstop nomadic living, we’ve got to admit – it is pretty fantastic.

 We have become our best selves since committing to life on the road.
 We have the freedom and flexibility to shape our lives into exactly how they are.
 It’s a reality of this lifestyle to camp out with a mountain range right outside our door, and waking up early every morning to watch the sunrise over those majestic peaks.

 That doesn’t make every month, every week, every day, or every hour easy.
 Frankly, if you aren’t careful, life on the road can become very exhausting, stressful, anxiety-inducing, and overwhelming in an instant.
 Even surrounded by all of this beauty and freedom, it’s very easy to get burned out if you’re not careful.